 There are many things that we love about Italy, especially the hill towns in Tuscany.
-Here are a few of our favorites, perfect as a home base, day trip, or weekend getaway.
+Here are a few of our favorite Tuscan towns that are perfect as a home base, day trip, or weekend getaway.

 Where it is: In the Siena province in Tuscany.
 Population around 3,000.